-For a really unique coffee shop experience in the heart of Knightsbridge, I would really recommend checking out The Brompton Café and Bookshop, which is discretely hidden in the crypt of a historic church.
+For a really unique coffee shop experience in the heart of Knightsbridge, we would really recommend checking out The Brompton Café and Bookshop, which is discretely hidden in the crypt of a historic church.

-With its perfect and quirky underground setting, it really feels like you have found a secret spot; serving up delicious speciality coffees, various fruit and herbal teas, kombucha, as well as some lovely artisanal brunch options, The Brompton Café is a really fantastic spot.
+With its perfect and quirky underground setting, it really feels like you have found a secret spot; serving up delicious specialty coffees, various fruit and herbal teas, kombucha, as well as some lovely artisanal brunch options, The Brompton Café is a really fantastic spot.